-For those unused to Sydney roads, particularly visitors in Australia for a short period of time, or new arrivals, the Sydney Metroad system is an easy, convenient guide for driving into, out of, crossing, or bypassing, the city's central business district, or more specifically what some visitors may call "downtown Sydney."
+For those planning to drive while in Sydney, particularly visitors in Australia for a short period of time, or new arrivals, the Sydney Motorway system is an easy, convenient guide for driving into, out of, crossing, or bypassing, the city's central business district, or more specifically what some visitors may call "downtown Sydney."

-There are 10 Sydney Metroads allocated with numbers 1 to 10 with nine of them already in use.
-Except for the new Westlink M7, each Metroad signage comprises the Metroad number enclosed in the outline of a hexagon.
-The new M7 sign comprises the identifier "M7" within a rectangle with rounded corners.
+There are 10 Sydney Motorway allocated with numbers 1 to 10 with several of them in use.
+Except for the Westlink M7, each Motorway signage comprises the Motorway number enclosed in the outline of a hexagon.
+The M7 sign includes the identifier "M7" within a rectangle with rounded corners.

-Knowing where Metroads end, begin and passes through (if you need to leave one Metroad and join another, or need to exit to find a local address) can simplify driving in Sydney by watching out for, and following, the clearly marked Metroad signage along the way.
+Knowing where Motorways end, begin and pass through (if you need to leave one Motorway and join another, or need to exit to find a local address) can simplify driving in Sydney by watching out for, and following, the clearly marked Motorway signage along the way.

-As an example, if you wanted to travel north to south, or south to north, through the city centre, you'd need to simply follow the M1 sign.
+If you want to travel north to south, or south to north, through the city center, you'd simply follow the M1 sign.

 North-South Bypassing the City

-If you were going north, and wished to bypass the busier central Sydney district, you could take the Westlink M7 route from Prestons in southwest Sydney and follow the M7 sign all the way to Wahroonga.
+If you were going north and wish to bypass the busier central Sydney district, you could take the Westlink M7 route from Prestons in southwest Sydney and follow the M7 sign all the way to Wahroonga.
 This is an orbital road passing through western Sydney.

-- M3 - Blakehurst to Mona Vale through Homebush Bay (Olympic Park), Ryde and Pymble
+- A3–Blakehurst to Mona Vale through Homebush Bay (Olympic Park), Ryde and Pymble

-- M9 - Campbelltown to Windsor through Narellan and Penrith
+- A9–Campbelltown to Windsor through Narellan and Penrith

-The M2, M5 and Westlink M7 are tollways.
-Sections of M1 (Eastern Distributor, Sydney Harbour Bridge, Sydney Harbour Tunnel) are tollways.
+The M2, M5, and Westlink M7 are tollways.
+There are sections of M1 (Eastern Distributor, Sydney Harbour Bridge, and Sydney Harbour Tunnel) that have tolls.